HIV Disclosure Laws in Florida – Are You Committing a Crime by Not Disclosing Your Status?

 Are You Being Charged with a Felony?
 Contact a Florida Criminal Defense Attorney

-If you have been arrested for a felony, whether relating to a sex crime or other crime, contact the Law Office of Timothy Armstrong, P.A. today.
+If you have been arrested for a felony, whether relating to a sex crime or other crime, contact The Armstrong Law Group, P.A. today.
 We are available 24 hours per day to answer your call, so get started by calling 904-356-8618.
 Contact us online to receive answers to your questions from an attorney.